jisaacks/GitGutter/README.md

 Default settings should not be modified, as they are overwritten when GitGutter updates.
 Copy the relevant settings into GitGutter's user settings file instead.

+#### Enable/Disable Evaluation

+`"enable": true`

+GitGutter evaluates changes every time the file is loaded, saved, activated or modified by default.
+Set `false` to disable evaluation and hide all gutter icons, status message and minimap markers.

 #### Debounce Delay

 `"debounce_delay": 1000`